Kaviarasan-R/Kaviarasan-R/README.md

 I'm a Software Engineer (Full-Stack) 💻, and a Tech Enthusiast 🚀!
 </h2>

-I'm passionate about software development, particwebsites creating websites, building scalable backends, crafting cloud solutions, and developing AI applications.
+I'm passionate about software development, creating websites, building scalable backends, crafting cloud solutions, and developing AI applications.
 I thrive on connecting with like-minded individuals and continuously expanding my knowledge in the field.
 My enthusiasm lies in the art of problem-solving and uncovering hidden insights, constantly pushing the boundaries of what's possible.

 ### 🤝 Connect with me: